 The length of a student's program will depend on his or her home department/school.
 During years 4 and (potentially) 5, students will complete dissertation research and write and defend their dissertation.

 Exceptions to requirements in this handbook can be sought through consultation with the ICON Program Committee.
-Contact the ICON Graduate Coordinator (iconphd@uga.edu) for further details.
+Contact the ICON Director of Graduate Studies (iconphd@uga.edu) for further details.

 Assistantships and Funding